crccheck/dockr/README.md

 Installation
 ------------

-Put `dockerfile` somewhere in your path.
+Put `dockr` somewhere in your path.
 I keep a `bin` directory in my home for things like this.

 ```bash